-Delivered by experienced and award-winning youth workers, this Youth and Community Work degree will prepare you for a career working with children and young people in a range of settings, helping them to enhance their personal, social and educational development.
-Throughout the Youth and Community Work course you will expand your knowledge and skills to include critical, analytical and reflective thinking within a youth and community work setting.
+Delivered by experienced and award-winning youth workers, this youth and community work degree will prepare you for a career working with children and young people in a range of settings, helping them to enhance their personal, social and educational development.
+Throughout the youth and community work qualification you will expand your knowledge and skills to include critical, analytical and reflective thinking within a youth and community work setting.
 Our strong partnerships with local employers provide work placement opportunities to enhance your learning and employability.

 Students can also qualify as a youth and community worker through our innovative specialised pathway Youth and Community Work – Youth Justice.

 The BA (Hons) Youth and Community Work is also available as a four year course including an integrated Foundation Year, and is designed for students who do not currently meet admissions criteria for direct entry onto the degree.
 You will start by completing a foundation year, which provides well structured support, allowing you to develop your skills and knowledge before continuing onto the three year degree programme.
 Please note the integrated first year will be studied at Treforest Campus with the following three years of the degree at Newport City Campus.
 Find out more: Foundation Year (Social Sciences)